Isabela, Puerto Rico: Geography

-Isabela is a hybrid town of sorts, with the rarity of being a coastline city that has beaches but is also known for its mountains (with peaks of over 1000 ft above sea level), rivers (surface and submarine), lakes, caves (surface and submarine), cliffs, coastal flats and forests (including mangroves).
+Isabela is a hybrid of sorts, with the rarity of being a coastline city that has beaches but is also known for its mountains (with peaks of over 1000 ft above sea level), rivers (surface and submarine), lakes, caves (surface and submarine), cliffs, coastal flats and forests (including mangroves).
+The karstic cliffs found along the coast, together with those of the neighboring municipalities of Aguadilla, Quebradillas and Camuy, have been legally recognized as an Important Bird Area by BirdLife International since 2007 due to their importance as nesting sites for multiple species of seabirds.

 Geographically, the municipality of Isabela belongs to the Northern Coastal Plains and the Northern Karst region.
-Running through the south, the Aymamón Mountains, a prolongation of the Jaicoa Mountain Range that begins in the neighboring town of Aguadilla, boasts peaks of over 1000 ft above sea level.
+Running through the south, the Aymamón Mountains, a prolongation of the Jaicoa Mountain Range that begins in the neighboring municipality of Aguadilla, boasts peaks of over 1000 ft above sea level.
 The most prominent hills that are part of these mountains are La Bandera (Galateo Alto ward) at 1,207 ft; La Silla (Arenales Alto ward) at 1,106 ft; El Sombrero (in Galateo Alto) at 1,083 ft; Indio (Planas ward) at 1,017 ft; and Monte Encantado (in Arenales Altos) at 919 ft of elevation above sea level.
 The central part of the territory consists mostly of flatlands, the mountains do not surpass 656 ft in height and the coastline flats (Bajuras) are slightly above sea level.